tbreuss/mithril-slim-skeleton/README.md

 # SPA Skeleton with Mithril.js and Slim Framework

 This is a single-page application (SPA) skeleton based on [Mithril.js](https://mithril.js.org/) and [Slim Framework 4](https://www.slimframework.com/) trying to use good practices.
+The application itself offers a frontend and backend, that allows you to view and manage some specific CRM data.

 ## Demo